sPHENIX-Collaboration/tpc_laser_steering/README.md

 ### Deprecated Commands (used for XCD evaluation kit)

+The following set of commands was designed for use with the XCD evaluation kit, which was initially used to determine whether or not the particular piezomotors we obtained were
 Commands to control the Direct Laser controllers and the XCD Evaluation kit using USB

-if needed:
-./quickAssign.py XAXIS 1 -- switches the current axis to axis 1 (other data will not be updated).
-Use '0' to switch to zero.
-./changeAxisDogleg.py L0_DL0_A0 -- switches the axis to axis 0 for dogleg 0 on laser 0, and loads the last known variables for that axis from file to the controller, if the file exists.
-Writes out the current file for the current axis as well.

-Files:

 XCD Commands:
-  talkNano.py:
+* `talkNano.py` --

-  readNano.py
+* readNano.py

-  {assign, config, configRev, home, kill, move, pulse, report}Nano.py: individual motor command scripts
+* {assign, config, configRev, home, kill, move, pulse, report}Nano.py: individual motor command scripts

-  cmdNano.py: high level command
+* cmdNano.py: high level command

-  variableDictionary.py: dictionary of XCD variables, used in some commands
+* variableDictionary.py: dictionary of XCD variables, used in some commands

-  commandDictionary.py: dictionary of XCD commands, used in cmdNano.py
+* commandDictionary.py: dictionary of XCD commands, used in cmdNano.py

-XCD2 Commands:
+* playNano.py

 Other:
-  SetupXCD.sh: sets serial port baud rate in bash Home{Right, Left}.sh: sends XCD home command in bash
+* SetupXCD.sh: sets serial port baud rate in bash
+* Home{Right, Left}.sh: sends XCD home command in bash

-Ignore:
-  playNano: